harshrohit/articles/AILearning.md

    - **Fine-Tuning** - Expensive, risky and frozen in time.
    - **Prompt Engineering**: the prompts drift and there is no guarantee which one is the perfect.

-3. **Organizational Learning**: If the AI doesn't learn and the system barely adapts, who is supposed to be learning
+3. **Organizational Learning**: If the AI doesn't learn and the system barely adapts, who is supposed to be learning.
+The humans and organizations around the AI.
+This is where the real "learning" must happen - in processes, workflows, and institutional knowledge about what works and what doesn't.

 ## The Agentic AI Paradox